Sponsored Links

 Some people's lives become so restricted that they avoid normal, everyday activities such as grocery shopping or driving.
 In some cases they become housebound.
 Or, they may be able to confront a feared situation only if accompanied by a spouse or other trusted person.

-Basically, these people avoid any situation in which they would feel helpless if a panic attack were to occur.
+Basically, these people avoid any situation in which they would feel helpless if panic attacks were to occur.
 When people's lives become so restricted, as happens in about one-third of people with panic disorder, the condition is called agoraphobia.
 Early treatment of panic disorder can often prevent agoraphobia.

 Panic disorder is one of the most treatable of the anxiety disorders, responding in most cases to medications or carefully targeted psychotherapy.

 You may genuinely believe you're having a heart attack, losing your mind, or are on the verge of death.
-Attacks can occur at any time, even during sleep.
+Panic attacks can occur at any time, even during sleep.

 Credits: Article excerpted from NIMH "Anxiety Disorders," NIH Publication No. 3879. (go there now).